 Ultimately, my experience of being the client/patient/whatever word you would like to use, and having worked some things through, means that I build good empathic connections with people.
 Empathic connection, the literature, and real humans will tell you, is THE most important factor in therapy: more important than the model practised, the time taken, or any other factor measured.

-Speaking of the model used, I use Person-Centred foundations, with some psychodynamic methods and CBT exercises to further enhance our work; all this depends on what is happening during our sessions.
+Speaking of the model used, I use Person-Centred foundations, with some psychodynamic methods and CBT and EMDR exercises to further enhance our work; all this depends on what is happening during our sessions.
 What any of that previous sentence means is something you might already know, might look up, or can ask me.

 I always begin with a – free – 30 minute Zoom, giving people the chance to ask questions and experience my tone.

 Training, qualifications & experience

-I have a Doctorate in Counselling Psychology, am a Chartered Member of the British Psychology Society (BPS), and am Health and Care Professions Council (HCPC) accredited with a current clear DBS.
+I have a Doctorate in Counselling Psychology, am a Chartered Member of the British Psychology Society (BPS), and am Health and Care Professions Council (HCPC) accredited with a current clear DBS; I am also trained in EMDR.
 If all that jargon means nothing to you, then what it really means is that the relevant bodies have checked me and signed me off to work; that I work within a Code of Ethics; and I am subject to regular training audit.

 Additionally, I have worked for the NHS and charities across a number of fields: